Secret Society of Super-Villains: Funky Business, Chapter 1: Ground Rules

 “Get off me!” the woman in the white feathery top and pink fishnet stockings shrieked.
 She kicked at him again, but only managed to connect with the base of one of the displays.
 Her blow was solid, causing the whole structure to shake.
 The sensors attached to the glass above registered the sudden movement and summoned forth a loud, shrill alarm.

-Now look what you did!” both villains hissed at the same time.
-They then looked at one another in shock, as if one had the unmitigated audacity to blame the other.
+“Now look what you did!” both villains hissed simultaneously.
+They then looked at one another in shock, as if one had the audacity to blame the other.

 “Off!”
 Magpie said again, shoving at the snake.

-Copperhead flipped up to his feet, quickly going for the display case he had targeted.
+Copperhead flipped to his feet, quickly going for the display case he had targeted.
 “Well, no sssense in sssubtlety now!”
 With his tail, he shattered the glass case, sending shards raining into the air.

 “Findersss keepersss!”
 Copperhead hissed.